 A strange relationship between Eleanor and Theo.
 It all started with a pure and innocent young girl, Eleanor, looking for good company, looking for a place in a group, looking for someone who would cherish her.
 Well, she wasn't exactly that innocent and she quickly found out who she wanted.
 But, so inexperienced, she was too blind to see what was really going on.

 Theo also knew exactly who she wanted, but it wasn't quite socially acceptable I suppose.
 Anyway Theo couldn't care less.
-Theodora's world was one of delight and soft colors.
-She wasn't used not to getting what she wanted, and at once.
+Theodora's world was one of delight and soft colours.
+She wasn't used to not getting what she wanted, and at once.

 Indeed: the human needs, fears, beliefs, driving forces, values, desires, priorities, joys and sorrows.
 Eleanor — our heroin — represents the human race, and its fragilities.
 Eleanor is a lonely creature, desperately looking for love.
 At the end of it all, isn't it what we are all looking for?
 More than money, more than fame, more than anything else?
 Love.
 Somebody to share our innermost thoughts; somebody who would stand by our side, for the good and the bad; somebody who would know our intimate details; somebody who could hear our darkest secrets and alleviate our childish fears; somebody who would be supportive, protective and yet not possessive; somebody to lean on...
 According to some studies, humans are — with dolphins —, the only mammal that can die of sorrows.
 Love (more precisely the lack of love) can effectively drive humans to madness or worse, to death.